Table of Contents

 For the Entire Family

 - Summerfest — If you thought Coachella was big, think again.
 This festival is the world’s largest musical festival featuring over 800 acts.
 If you’re not a big music fan, check out one of the dozen different ethnic festivals like Irish Fest or Festa Italiana.
-There is even an Indian Summer Fest and a Mittens Fest in the winter.
+There is even an Indian Summer Fest.
 The area lives up to its name as the City of Festivals.

 - Milwaukee Art Museum — This museum is one of the most iconic architectural gems in the Greater Milwaukee area.
 The art museum has wings called Burke Brise Soleil that open and close.
 If winds get too intense, the wings automatically close, which even if you’re not an art fan, that is something you’ll want to see.